sttts/dataflake.fakeldap/docs/index.rst

 =============

-:mod:`dataflake.fakeldap` provides a mock library mimicking the API of of :term:`python-ldap`.
-It is intended to be used for testing code that relies on :term:`python-ldap` without having to build it.
+:mod:`dataflake.fakeldap` provides a mock library mimicking the API of of :term:`python-ldap` that uses a simple in-memory store to keep LDAP data.
+It is intended to be used for testing code that relies on :term:`python-ldap` without having to configure and instantiate a directory server.

 Narrative documentation
 -----------------------